hikettei/hikettei/README.md

 ### hikettei🌙

-I'm a high school student in Japan who dotes on Common Lisp.
-I am also working as an AI Engineer on Deep Learning Compiler and Quantization.
-Currently working on building some deep learning ecosystems on Common Lisp including [cl-waffe2](https://github.com/hikettei/cl-waffe2) and AbstractTensor.lisp.
+hikettei is a Japanese student with a deep love for **Common Lisp**.
+I have **a strong interest in deep learning compiler technology** and develop scientific computing libraries, such as **cl-waffe2**, as a hobby using Common Lisp.
+My career as an **AI engineer** began with **quantization and deep learning compilers**.
+Currently, I am also involved in developing compilers using C++/Python etc.

 ```lisp
 (make-instance 'hikettei